Chillingly, most people who develop long COVID did not have particularly vicious cases of the virus initially.

 If someone tries to follow me, all that happens is that I receive a notification.
 But they don't actually follow me.
 They aren't permitted anything, not even to receive my posts.

-In order for them to actually follow me, I have to confirm their follow request.
+actually follow me, I have to confirm their follow request.
 But in doing so, I automatically follow them back.

 Hubzilla doesn't do that Twitter/Mastodon shtick of having followers on the one hand and followed on the other hand, and these are two different things, and if you follow one of your followers, congrats, you're mutuals.